Hacknique/Novora/docs/REPORT.md

 ## What happens if someone finds a vulnerability

-- Am i open to lawsuits, from people misusing my mod to execute malware on the server?
+- Am i open to lawsuits, from people misusing my game to execute malware on the client?

 - If i implement mitigation's, good faith doctrine applies.

 - License of software does not have Any Warranty.

-- Serving mods from the server to the client, needs to be done safely.
+- Serving mods from the Master Peer to the Regular Peers, needs to be done safely.
+(Only applicable in version 2.0.0)

 - Be careful not to use trademarked words.